Swiss police raid UEFA headquarters to examine contract

 "There is, we repeat, absolutely nothing in this story which could in any possible way serve to undermine the integrity of either UEFA or Gianni Infantino," UEFA said.

-On Sunday, the committee said it was looking into a possible business link between Damiani and fellow Uruguayan Eugenio Figueredo, one of the indicted officials, although it did not give details or say why the relationship might be problematic.

-Damiani, a member of the committee since 2006, has denied wrongdoing and said his law firm had ended its professional link with Figueredo as soon as the FIFA issue came to light.

-(Additional reporting by Michael Shields and Joshua Franklin; Writing by Brian Homewood; Editing by Alison Williams and Catherine Evans)
+(Additional reporting by Michael Shields and Joshua Franklin; Writing by Brian Homewood; Editing by Richard Balmforth)